Authentic Aloo Keema (Mincemeat and Potato Curry)

 Jump to Recipe

 MINCE – You can use goat, lamb or beef.
 Try to use lean mince.
 The fatty mince doesn’t work for curries.
 When cooking grilled meat like Seekh Kebabs or Gola Kebabs, its okay to have fat content in meat.
 It gets rendered when grilled but in curries it doesn’t.
-And I think it gives a bit of smell ,which is not pleasant.
+And I think it gives a bit of smell, which is not pleasant.

 Potatoes – Cut the potatoes in even sized cubes so that they cook uniformly.
 There is no set rule for ratio of potatoes to mince.
 You can add more but do remember that Keema (Mince) is the hero of the dish and it shouldn’t get overshadowed by too many potatoes.

 Tomatoes chop them finely or they can be pureed too.
-You can use crushed tinned tomatoes too.
+You can also use crushed tinned tomatoes too.

 Fresh Coriander/Cilantro – we use a little bit while mince is cooking and remaining is for garnishing.

-Aloo Keema (Mince and Potato curry)
+Authentic Aloo Keema (Mincemeat and Potato Curry)

 TIPS FOR MAKING ALOO KEEMA